x

 As we approach this sacred season, we invite you to a unique and intimate late-night Selichot service—returning for its second year by popular demand.
 Held in the stillness of the night, this powerful gathering offers a space for deep reflection and repentance.

 Join us for a candlelit, acoustic, and unplugged service, enhanced by Moroccan tea and pastries served beforehand in the foyer.
 Come open your heart and soul as we prepare for the Days of Awe in a serene and meaningful atmosphere.
 Led by Rabbis Ryan Bauer and Noah Westreich with Cantor Marsha Attie.
-Pastries and tea starting at 9:30 pm.
+Pastries and tea start at 9:30 pm.

 Where Do We Belong?